iodigital-com/io-technology/data/blog/making-web-workers-enjoyable.md

 const api = {
   exposedMethod() {
-    console.log('Hello from worker!')
+    return 5
   },
 }

-// Call expose from Comlink to expose anything you like to the Main Thread to have access to expose(api)
+// Call expose from Comlink to expose anything you like for the Main Thread to have access to expose(api)
 ```